bertofurth/Seagate-Central-Toolchain/README.md

 * Debian 10 (Buster) on x86  (GCC 8.3.0, make 4.2.1)

-The procedure has been tested building the following versions of GCC in conjunction with binutils-2.37 (latest at time of writing) and both Linux 5.14 (latest) and the Seagate supplied Linux headers (2.6.35) (See note in troubleshooting section in regards to using Linux later than 5.12.x for some versions of GCC)
+The procedure has been tested building the following versions of GCC in conjunction with binutils v2.37 (latest at time of writing) and both Linux 5.14 (latest) and the Seagate supplied Linux headers (2.6.35) (See note in troubleshooting section in regards to using Linux later than 5.12.x for some versions of GCC)